Existing laws enable counterfeit votes in four ways:

 People can temporarily enrol too easily in other electorates when elections are called.

-- A federal elections is about to be called and Sally wants to support her friend.
+- A federal election is about to be called and Sally wants to support her friend.

 - She goes to the AEC website and changes her address to her friend’s Queensland electorate just before the election.